 Following the surgery, you go home and rest for a day or two.
 At that point, you can return to work and light activities.
 You do need to refrain from heavier activities for five days.
 Transplanted hairs fall out after three weeks and then regrow a few months later.

-Dr. Jeffrey Epstein is a renowned hair transplant surgeon with offices in New York City and Miami.
+Dr. Jeffrey Epstein is a renowned hair transplant surgeon with office in Miami.
 In addition to scalp hair transplants, he also performs beard hair transplants, body hair transplants, and eyebrow transplants.
 Body hair transplants include transplants to the chest and the pubic area.

 View some of his before and after pictures on the body hair transplant page.
-When you’ve found a trichotillomania treatment that works for you, make an appointment at the Foundation for Hair Restoration by calling (212) 759-3484 in New York and (305) 666-1774 in Miami.
+When you’ve found a trichotillomania treatment that works for you, make an appointment at the Foundation for Hair Restoration by calling (305) 666-1774 in Miami.